cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 }
 ```

 Here we demonstrate the implementation of a `struct A` that derives the StorageAccess trait.
-This `struct A` is subsequently utilized as a data type for a storage variable within a contract.
+This `struct A` is subsequently used
+as a storage variable in the contract.

 ## PartialOrd and Ord for Ordering Comparisons